rokukoo/ConfigurationTools/README.md

-# Configuration Framework
+# ConfigurationTools

-This is a framework that can simplify the process for programmers to process configuration files.
+This is a tool that can simplify the process for programmers to process configuration files.
 It has the following features:

 - better profile operation through proxy mode